The 1908 Games were originally scheduled to be held in Rome, but in 1906

-London was hosting the Franco-British Exhbition at the time, which gave it a head
+was hosting the Franco-British Exhbition at the time, which gave

-preparations.
-The poster on the left above is a modern creation based on the cover
+POSTERS: The image on the left above is a modern creation based on the cover of

 web site of the British Library

-BOA archives, nor by the IOC, one reason being that the poster was in fact prepared
+held in BOA archives, nor by the IOC, one reason being that the poster was

 Steve added the following: